 This is a draw-through arrangement, where the fan at the top fills the air.

 Application of Cooling Tower:

-Chilling Plant: The chiller plant is a centralized system that cools the air for a building and provides the air conditioning portion of the HVAC system.
+Chilling Plant: The chiller plant is a centralized system that cools the air in the building and provides the air conditioning portion of the HVAC system.

 Diesel Engine & Gas Engine: They are internal combustion engine in which ignition of the fuel is caused by the elevated temperature of the air in the cylinder by mechanical compression.

-Natural Gas Engine: It is also the internal combustion engine that runs on the gaseous fuels, i.e., coal gas, biogas, landfill gas, or natural gas.
+Natural Gas Engine: It is also the internal combustion engine that runs on gaseous fuels, i.e. coal gas, biogas, landfill gas, or natural gas.

 Cold Storage: Cold storage is a means of keeping things at the right temperature.

-Bio Gas Plant: Biogas plants depend on anaerobic digestion, a fermentation process in which waste is digested by microbes to produce methane gas.
+Bio Gas Plant: Biogas plants depend on anaerobic digestion as it is a fermentation process in which waste is digested by microbes to produce methane gas.

 Vacuum Pumps: A vacuum pump is a device that extracts gas molecules from a sealed volume to repel a partial vacuum.

 Also read: Fish Ladder, Canal & Batching Plant